 Who could forget Meg Ryan’s charming brownstone from the 1998 film You’ve Got Mail?
 It was definitely one of the highlights of this romantic comedy for me, along with her character’s equally charming children’s bookstore.
 The movie reunited Tom Hanks and Meg Ryan five years after they first found love in Sleepless in Seattle.

-In You’ve Got Mail, Ryan plays Kathleen Kelly, who runs The Shop Around the Corner.
+Ryan plays Kathleen Kelly, who runs The Shop Around the Corner.
 Hanks is her business rival Joe Fox, who runs the megastore Fox Books.
 Even though they’re both involved with someone else, they’re falling for each other anonymously, through daily e-mails.

 In the late ’90s, when I was a new stay-at-home mom living out in the country and feeling very lonely and cut off from the world, my husband surprised me with an AOL e-mail account for Christmas.
 I got a kick out of seeing Meg Ryan checking her AOL e-mail.
 First are all of those noisy dial-up sounds that I had forgotten about.
 Then the little cartoon guy who looks like he’s running to fetch your messages.
-And the waiting and hoping that you’ll be told that you have mail.
+And the waiting and hoping that you’ll be told that you actually have mail!

 The Shop Around the Corner